A Lower Bound and a Near-Optimal Algorithm for Bilevel Empirical Risk Minimization: Theoretical Analysis of SRBA

 \subsection{Fundamental Lemmas}

-As usually done in optimization, we start by establishing descent lemmas which are key ingredients to get the final convergence result. \cref{lemma:descent_z} aims at characterizing the joint dynamic of $\bfu$ on the inner problem.
-To do so, we introduce the function $\phi_z$ defined as
+We establish descent lemmas which are key ingredients to get the final convergence result. \cref{lemma:descent_z} characterizes the dynamic of $\bfu$ on the inner problem.
+To do so, we define the function $\phi_z$ as